dariuswiles/bevy-demos/README.md

 ## License

-This repository is released under The Unlicense_.
+This repository is released under The Unlicense.
 See [LICENSE](LICENSE) for the license text, or https://unlicense.org/ for more details.

 Files with the prefix *bevy_book* contain code from the Bevy Book website, which is released under the permissive MIT license.
-See the website's [GitHub]([https://github.com/bevyengine/bevy-website]) page for the license.
+See the website's [GitHub](https://github.com/bevyengine/bevy-website) page for the license.